coopscoop/capstone-project/README.md

 ## IronPython3

--   Fork: https://github.com/IronLanguages/ironpython3 (branch: py3.8 or main).
+-   Fork: https://github.com/IronLanguages/ironpython3 (branch: py3.6 or main)
--   DLLs in lib/ (built with .NET 6+).
+-   DLLs in lib/ (built with .NET 6+)
--   Supports 3.x features: f-strings, async (e.g., security rules for user input in f-strings).
+-   Supports 3.x features: f-strings, async (e.g., security rules for user input in f-strings)
     -   The official version stops at python 2.7, IronPython3 is a community made branch so it needs to be compiled and added manually

 ## The general structure goes as follows (subject to change):